 Nick was now up to the tee-off deck.
 Not too impressed with my amateur set of clubs, he took a heavy swing that earned his ball a seat at the near 200yd mark, with a 4-iron.
 Impressive.
 He took a few more swings and finished with a straight shot that I lost in the darkening sky, above some trees afar.

 I think of how I feel about capitalism and the lesser evil that is, personnel expandability.
 Nick aspires to establish a career in off-shore drilling.
 There is big money in that.
-The Texas-based Geologists is not a fan nor a patron to fracking either; suggesting that increased earthquakes are a proof of the practice’s harms.
-So as I again prye into how he feels about capitalism in the free market, he replies, “To each his own”.
-Surely, Nick is qualified enough to change careers, and having supervisory experience at mining sites will certainly help his changes of an offshore drilling job.
+The Texas-based Geologists is not a fan nor a patron to fracking neither, suggesting that increased earthquakes are a proof of the practice’s harms.
+As I again prye into how he feels about capitalism in the free market, he replies, “To each his own”.
+Surely, Nick is qualified enough to change careers, and having supervisory experience at mining sites will certainly help his chances of becoming an offshore drillingprofessional job.
 I know this transition of ground-rock mining to oil has been made before.
-So with Nick, the Geologist, and his aspirations, he may one way or another acquire that house on the lake, that had been a haven of his youth.
+So with Nick, the Geologist and his aspirations for ‘black gold’, he may one way or another acquire that house on the lake, that had been a haven of his youth.

 The work-week night is getting late as some cornhole enthusiasts from Virginia, make their way onto the patio.
 Nick had to get to Home Depot before they closed.
 He had to pick up some acid.
 Nick educated, “Acid effervesces if its calcium carbonate”.
 I told him that my readers would surely know what that means.